hermannordaunet/MacFolders/README.md

-# MacFolders
+#Want your from thit to this?
 <p align="center">
   <img src="">
 </p>

-Making your folders pretty!!

-1) Download the png you want.
+1) Download the png you want from the Icons folder.

-2) After downloading it open the png using preview and copy it to the clipboard (command+C)
+2) After downloading it, open the png using preview and copy it to the clipboard (command+C)

 3) Navigate to the folder you want to change the look of.